- What Is Fleet Management?

 How does connected car data analytics work?
 Let’s take a look at the process.
 There are a variety of forms of predictive models and they depend on the behavior or event to be predicted.
 In his interview with Fleet Owner, Richard Holada, VP-BI/AA for IBM’s Software Group said, “Predictive analytics is all about taking a business problem and addressing it.
 We pick a point in a process flow where, if we could be predictive, it would make a lot of difference.
 If predictive analytics works, you don’t even know it is there.
 It exists in the background”.

-The techniques used in the analysis of current of historical facts to make predictions about future include:
+The techniques used in the analysis of current or historical facts to make predictions about the future include: